 Proceed to make a regular bread dough, substitute the water with beer, in the same quantity.
 You may add herbs, spices or even cheese to the dough to get things interesting.

 Beer sauces are easy to make.
-Poultry and pork are the preferred meats to go with beer sauces.
-Baste your roast pork with beer.
+Poultry and pork are the preferred meats to go with brewed sauces.
+Baste your roast pork with a can of brew.
 Use the drippings, the pan juices at the end to make a sauce.
 Thicken it with flour or a roux, and reduce it over a slow flame till thick.

 If you are not making a roast and cooking in a pan.
 Say you got some chicken breasts frying in the pan, you can make a honey-garlic beer sauce to accompany it.
 Just fry an onion and garlic in 3tbsp of butter, add 3tbsp of flour, fry till the flour reaches a light brown color.
 Gradually add a quarter cup of stock while stirring, add half a cup of beer and simmer till thick.
 Pour in a few tablespoons of honey.
 Season with salt and cracked pepper.

 Beer can be used to marinate any meat, just mix in some herbs and spices for flavoring, some salt and oil and marinate it for a good couple of hours or even overnight.
 The brewskie will give a little twist in flavor to the meat.

 Drunken Chicken or Beercan Chicken can be made with beer.
 Though not marinated with beer, it still is drenched with it.
 Just marinate your chicken with salt, oil, spices and herbs.
 Stuff an open beer can into the chicken’s rear and roast it in a closed grill.